SachsLab/OpenMER/docs/for-developers.md

 ## Repository Organization

-* Library and Application code in the /neuroport_dbs folder
+* Library and Application code in the /open_mer folder
+  * Entry points in /open_mer/scripts
-* Unit tests in the /tests folder.
-Note this uses the pytest framework and conventions.
+* TODO: Unit tests in the /tests folder.
 * Documentation in the /docs folder
+* Scratch scripts in /scripts

 ## Maintaining the Documentation